hyperstack-org/website/Readme.md

 ## Semantic-UI

 The website uses Semantic-UI CSS and Rect-Semantic-UI.
 The CSS is built from the `vendor\semantic` folder using gulp.
+We modify the Semantic less variables instead of overriding CSS elements.

-+ Change any of the global site variables https://semantic-ui.com/usage/theming.html
++ Change any of the global site variables (see docs) https://semantic-ui.com/usage/theming.html
++ Change site variables here `/vendor/semantic/src/themes/hyperstack/globals/site.variables`
 + Navigate to `vendor\semantic`
 + `gulp build-css`
++ `cp dist/semantic.css ../../app/assets/stylesheets/semantic.css`

 The copy `semantic.css` to `app\assets\stylesheets`